 Other Resources: Besides the printable text content, the MedlinePlus and AAP libraries sometimes include video and audio resources.
-PCC EHR does not support these resources, though they may work on some of your workstations.
+PCC EHR does not support all of these resources, though they may work on your workstation.
 If you find a video or audio resource on MedlinePlus that you wish to share with a family, you can direct them to http://www.medlineplus.com/ on their own home computer.
 MedlinePlus is a free service of the U.S. National Library of Medicine.

 Print, Save to the Chart, or Send the Handout Through the Patient Portal